-All documentation will be Copyright Wimborne Model Town and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see Reference 8 in Section 1.2).
+All documentation will be Copyright Wimborne Model Town and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (see Reference 8 in Section 1.3).

+For the duration of Hamish McIntyre-Bhatty’s Open University project, code and designs will be open source but Copyrighted as Hamish McIntyre-Bhatty to fulfil the requirements of the degree programme.
+After the project is finished, copyright of all artefacts will be handed over to Wimborne Model Town.

 Communications